Rows of banh mi sandwiches.

 • price 1 of 4

-Phuoc Thanh isn’t flashy, but it serves up one of the best bánh mì in Melbourne.
+Phuoc Thanh isn’t flashy, but it serves up one of the most popular bánh mì rolls in Melbourne.
 Flaky, light-yet-substantial bread envelops Vietnamese hams, pork loaf and brawn (a jelly-based terrine made from the pig’s head) as well as a smattering of fresh lettuce, which breaks up the typical holy trinity of pickled carrot, fresh cucumber and coriander.
 The grilled pork salad roll is laced with caramelised onions layering the sweetness on a roll already sweet from the soy marinade blanketing the barbecued pork.
-The equally popular crispy pork roll contains deep-fried shallots and spring onions that accompany the fatty cubes of crisp pork, which is drizzled with hoisin sauce.
+The equally popular crispy pork roll contains deep-fried shallots and spring onions, all drizzled with sweet hoisin sauce.
 Both are delicious.
+Note: we noticed the pork here is a bit more gamey than others on this list, so bear in mind if you're fussy about that.

 Advertising